 You’ll figure tax on the total parts price, then subtract out the core refund.
 Your shop will account for the full price of the core – not the price after the refund – in the sales report to your state and pay state sales tax on it.

 Even if your state doesn’t require taxing labor along with charging sales tax on parts, you’ll still want to find out how you should handle non-repair services.
 For instance, New York expects heavy-duty shops to charge tax to tow a disabled truck.
 Even if you’re not transporting it to your shop, you still need to tax the towing fee.

 The exception to that rule is if the truck is not broken down or undrivable.
 Examples would be towing a perfectly good semi from one yard to another or hauling off a repossessed truck.
 Additionally, if you charge clients a storage fee for trucks left at your shop, the Big Apple requires you to tax that fee, too.

 Many shops charge environmental fees, but should they be taxed?
 They’re a service, in a way, but they’re not linked to one specific element of the repair work you do for any given customer.
 Instead, they’re a way to help pay for properly disposing of used products.
 Usually, sales tax isn’t charged on environmental fees, but it’s always best to check with your state tax office to be sure.

-Although we’ve listed a few examples of specifics, the tax laws vary widely from state to state.
-Again, it’s important to consult a professional to fully understand sales tax on auto parts and labor in your state.
+One last piece of advice for you: While we’ve provided some specific examples, we want to stress once again that tax laws vary from state to state and from city to city.
+Always consult a professional to ensure you fully understand when you can charge sales tax on parts and labor in your state.
 Not knowing the law isn’t an excuse.
 Whether or not you collect sales tax correctly, your state will still expect you to pay the correct amount.
-It’s worth the time to learn what to tax and how much so you can protect your bottom line.
+Learn what to tax and how much to tax – it’s absolutely worth it to protect your bottom line.